mattthughes/FootballSafety/README.md

 ## Acknowledgements

-- I would like to firstly thank my mentor Graham who has provided feedback and guidance being very supportive during development
+- I would like to firstly thank my mentor Graham who has provided feedback and guidance, he was being very supportive during development
-- I would also like to Thank the code institute slack community especially the peer code review channel for all the people that took there time to review my project and provide me with some feedback this helped alot during development.
+- I would also like to Thank the code institute slack community, especially the peer code review channel, for all the people that took there time to review my project and provide me with some feedback this helped alot during development.